Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 	- depending on what she envisions, she either gets introduced as being sent by Verdant to simply sccompany them on their missions, or is a sort of messenger from the God of Death.
 - After the party picks up the book of life, something happens, revealing the mural. the mural has a text in pre-common.
 "Your goals, while far away, can be achieved.
 Present the keys and your dreams are yours."
 - After reading the sentence, the symbols and gems  flicker once.
 When certain people het close, their corresponding gem lights up.
-- Roll history and reveal that one of the symbols is reminiscent of the
+- Roll history and reveal that one of the symbols was seen on the temple walls.

 	- when this concludes, they return to the city and meet Cynthia, who will lead them to the city and travels with the party.
 		- Cook with her in VC what she thinks is most appropriate
-	- hopefully incentivises them to explore the city for once.
-(DRAW A MAP).
-They are each given a small preview sample of a newspaper distributing the following stories:
+	- In the city, they are given a small preview sample of a newspaper distributing the following stories:
 		- BREAKING: Temple allegedly appeared in Makhshar Desert.
 Here are the facts.
 		- Criminal activity on the rise.
 Correlation with influx of merchants?
-			- Side-quest for unraveling a gang of bandits pickpocketing and robbing new merchants.
+			- Side-quest for unraveling a gang of bandits pickpocketing and robbing new merchants?
 		- Biologist [[Cedar Zendikar]]: "After a period of lower births, the auroch population is rising at last."
 (Wip)
 			- Foreshadowing for the Badawi Hunter tribe.
 Introducing a new NPC
 		-